Short lists with short programs in short time: Other applications of explicit graphs with on-line matching

 Indeed, the total number of edges in the graph originating in $S$ is at most $|S|D$.
 Thus less than $|S|D/(D/\eps)=|S|\eps$ right nodes are ``fat'' in the sense that they have more than $D/\eps$ neighbors landing in $S$.
 By the expander property of $H_{n,k,\eps}$ there are less than $\eps|S|$ left nodes in $S$ that have only fat neighbors.

 It remains to ``split'' right nodes of $H_{n,k,\eps}$ so that $D/\eps$ becomes 1.
-This is done exactly as in~\cite{bfl:j:boundedkolmogorov}.
-Using the Prime Number Theorem, it is not hard to show (Lemma 3 in~\cite{bfl:j:boundedkolmogorov}) that for every set $W$ of $d$ strings of length $n$ the following holds: \emph{for every $x\in W$ there is a prime number $q\le 4dn^2$ such that $x\not\equiv x' \pmod q$ for all $x'\in W$ different from $x$} (we identify here natural numbers and their binary expansions).
+This is done exactly as in Buhrman et al.~\cite{bfl:j:boundedkolmogorov}.
+Using the Prime Number Theorem, it is not hard to show (Lemma 3 in Buhrman et al.~\cite{bfl:j:boundedkolmogorov}) that for every set $W$ of $d$ strings of length $n$ the following holds: \emph{for every $x\in W$ there is a prime number $q\le 4dn^2$ such that $x\not\equiv x' \pmod q$ for all $x'\in W$ different from $x$} (we identify here natural numbers and their binary expansions).

 We apply this lemma to $d=D/\eps$.
 To every right node $p$ in $H_{n,k,\eps}$ we add a prefix code of two natural numbers $a,q$, both at most $4dn^2$, and connect a left node $x$ to $(p,a,q)$ if $x$ is connected to $p$ in $H_{n,k,\eps}$ and $x\equiv a \pmod q$.
 We obtain the graph $G_{n,k,\eps}$ we were looking for.
 Indeed, for every $S$ of $2^k$ left nodes for all $x\in S$ but a fraction of $\eps$ there is a neighbor $p$ of $x$ in $H_{n,k,\eps}$ that has at most $d=D/\eps=\poly(n)/\eps$ neighbors in $S$.
 Besides there is a prime $q\le 4n^2d= \poly(n)/\eps$ such that $x\not\equiv x' \pmod q$ for all neighbors $x'$ of $p$ different from $x$.
 Thus the neighbor $(p,q,x \bmod q)$ of $x$ in $G_{n,k,\eps}$ has no other neighbors in $S$.